. . .

 1923.webcam

-Using open web technology for real-time communication, 1923.webcam reemployed dance poems from the culture of Weimar Berlin nackttanz to create six live vignettes one visitor at a time.
+Using Open Web technologies for realtime communication, 1923.webcam reemployed dance poems from the culture of Weimar Berlin nackttanz to create six live vignettes one visitor at a time.

 Loading blog...